KaifullaKazim/Netflix_Clone/README.md

 3. Hover the cursor over the underlined part and then you can view the clone website..

-Below are the images of the Website.
+Below are the images of the Website:-

 ![image](https://github.com/KaifullaKazim/Netflix_Clone/assets/113112009/fab2bd6f-7332-4dd7-b873-1563d80d16f7)